beza328/AlphaCare-Insurance-Solutions/README.md

 ## Dataset

-    Source: The dataset consists of car insurance data, including details about policies, premiums, claims, vehicle make and model, customer demographics, and geographical information.
+-Source: The dataset consists of car insurance data, including details about policies, premiums, claims, vehicle make and model, customer demographics, and geographical information.
-    Size: 1,000,000 rows and 51 columns.
+-Size: 1,000,098 rows  rows and 52 columns.

 ### Key Columns are based on: